arandilopez/ai-on-rails/README.md

 git clone https://github.com/arandilopez/ai-on-rails.git
 ```

-Start the devcontainer in VsCode or run the following command if you have [devpod](https://devpod.sh/) installed
+Start the devcontainer in VsCode or run the following command if you have **Devpod** installed

 ```bash
 devpod up .